pekkah/tanka-graphql/docs/2-server/2-graphql-ws/3-graphql-ws.md

 ### Add required services

-This will add the required services and Apollo Tracing extension to execution pipeline.
+This will add the required services to execution pipeline.

 ```csharp
 services.AddWebSockets();